-Andorra versus the European Community (EC)
+Andorra Versus the European Community (EC)

 After five years of negotiations between Andorra and the European Community, Andorra succeeded in obtaining sovereignty in 1993.

-The government of Spain also sought greater presence in the Andorra negotiations when they obtained official admission in to the European Community.
+The government of Spain also sought greater presence in the Andorra negotiations when they obtained official admission into the European Community.
 The negotiations would last for five years, ending in June 1990.
 The EC was uncertain which of the three parties would act as the official representative for Andorra, so they asked the parties to settle on a single representative.

-In April of 1989, the negotiations centred around which customs tariff would be administered by the European Community and which tariffs would be administered by Andorra.
-The two parties ended up stalemated on these issues, largely because the Andorran representatives did not really understand the future impact of the tax issues under negotiation.
-During the deadlock that followed, the Andorrans used the time to gain a better understanding of the issues and re-entered the negotiations in the first half of 1990.
+In April of 1989, the negotiations centered around which customs tariff the EC would administer.
+Also, which tariffs would be administered by Andorra.
+The two parties ended up stalemated on these issues.
+This was largely because the Andorran representatives did not really understand the future impact of the tax issues under negotiation.
+During the deadlock that followed, the Andorrans used the time to gain a better understanding of the issues.
+They then re-entered the negotiations in the first half of 1990.

 The treaty was successfully ratified in June of 1990.
 Andorra, which had no official standing as a principality in the initial negotiations, succeeded in joining the international business negotiations as a legitimate representative.
 In addition, the principality then went on to successfully become a recognized sovereign state in 1993.